Biancardona/LocationNow/README.md

 # LocationNow
-React Application using JS, Hooks and Firebase to data persistence
+React Application using React, JS, Hooks, GoogleAPI, and LocalStorage to data persistence